CoincGames/BlenderAssets/README.md

 # BlenderAssets
-A grouping of all assets and meshes
+A grouping of all assets and meshes created in Blender.